opengisch/qfieldcloud-sdk-python/docs/docs/examples.md

 ### Manage Members and Collaborators

-The collaborative nature of QFieldCloud.
+The collaborative nature of QFieldCloud naturally involves other people in the fieldwork.

-You can add, remove, or change the roles of members on your Organization.
+You can add, remove, or change the members on your Organization.

 #### Add a Member to an Organization